 8. “Treat me subject“

 A round about way to say ‘maybe’.
 In some situations, a trader could say “treat me subject” while placing an order for a client.
-This means that the client ‘maybe’ have their order once the trader has double checked to make sure everything is in the clear.
+This means that the client ‘maybe’ has their order once the trader has double-checked to make sure everything is in the clear.

 Trader 1: “Are you shorting Hindalco?”

 Trading big money or a large number of securities.
 Hedge fund trader: “I have a friend over at Sharekhan Ltd. that trades size all day every day.
 We should poach him.”

 This term is famously associated with Warren Buffett, which basically means that you’re looking for big or ‘elephant sized’ deals.
 D-street traders can put it after their firm acquires another or when they are free to have some trading space.